danielsaidi/Vandelay/README.md

 Daniel Saidi, daniel.saidi@gmail.com

-## Troubleshooting
+## CocoaPods

-If CocoaPods run into stale cache, type `cd ~/Library/Caches/CocoaPods/Pods` then `open .` and remove all folders that refer to Vandelay.
+To lint the project, run `pod lib lint` resp. `pod spec link Vandelay.podspec`.

+To verify that the correct files are pulled from GitHub, type `cd ~/Library/Caches/CocoaPods/Pods` then type `open .`.
+Verify that the content in the Vandelay folders are valid.
+To clean the cache, run `pod cache clean Vandelay`.

 ## License